proxies1/GorillaTagRelease/README.md

-# GorillaTag
+# Gorilla Tag Older Versions
-Release versions of Gorilla Tag
+Older Release versions of Gorilla Tag

-uhhh dont rob me, this is mine, i dunno if thats a real license
+Here is the older versions of Gorilla Tag originally released by Lemming.
+Download and load it with SideQuest for nostaliga.